tc39/proposal-smart-pipelines/readme.md

 <td>

 A nested pipeline works consistently.
-It merely shadows the outer context’s topic with the topic within its own body’s inner context.
+It merely shadows the outer context’s topic with the topic within its own steps’ inner contexts.
 ```js
 {
   const $ = input;